zaiisao/Documentation/en/Audio Broadcast/in-call_quality_apple.md

 The `remoteAudioStats` callback reports statistics more closely linked to the real-user experience of the audio transmission quality.
 Even if network packet loss occurs, users may find the overall audio quality acceptable because the audio frame loss rate of the received audio streams may not be high due to the **anti-packet-loss** and congestion control methods, such as forward error correction (FEC), retransmissions and bandwidth estimation.

-> - In the communication profile, you receive the audio stream statistics of all the remote users (excluding yours) in the channel once every two seconds.
+> - In the <code>Communication</code> profile, you receive the audio stream statistics of all the remote users (excluding yours) in the channel once every two seconds.
 > - In the `LiveBroadcasting` profile, if you are the host, you receive the audio stream statistics of all remote hosts (excluding yours) in the channel once every two seconds; if you are the audience, you receive the statistics of all hosts in the channel once every two seconds.
 > - Agora's **audio module** refers to the audio processing process, and not the actual module in the SDK.
 When sending audio streams, the audio module refers to the processes of audio sampling, pre-processing, and encoding; when receiving audio streams, the audio module refers to the processes of audio decoding, post-processing, and playback.
 > - Users can only turn on/off their own audio modules.